These are simple and fun crafts for even the youngest children to do.

 - a piece of paper (I prefer construction paper),

-- three muffin cups (the paper cups you make muffins or cupcakes in) -- we used 2 large and one medium sized muffin cup but you can use all
+- three muffin cups (the paper cups you make muffins or cupcakes in) -- we used 2 large and one medium sized muffin cup but you can use all the same size.

 - red and blue: something the color with (paint, crayons, markers, etc) -- we used paint